Tool | September 2014

 Income Tax Range

 Social Security is taxed to the extent it is federally taxed.
-Taxpayers with provisional income of $25,000 or more (filing as a single) or $32,000 or more (married filing jointly) are subject to tax on Social Security benefits.
+Single filers with provisional income of $25,000 or more or married joint filers with $32,000 or more are subject to tax on Social Security benefits.
 Provisional income is composed of federal adjusted gross income, tax-exempt interest, some foreign-source income and one-half of the Social Security benefit.

 Exemptions for Other Retirement Income